 With the costs of living in the U.S. much higher than other places we’ve lived (mostly due to the higher taxes and insurance), I’ve been learning more about investing, cleaning up and consolidating our finances, and have also purchased another online SaaS business that I’m enjoying growing.

 Jen is continuing to do coaching and loving the experience of working one on one with people.
 Emily (16) is continuing to run her video editing business with many happy clients.
-She also continues to create music, art, stories, and 2D animation.
+She also continues to create films, music, art, stories, and 2D animation.
 Marie (14) is continuing her 3D modeling and animation practice, and is also getting into coding games, and learning to play the harp.
 Aysia (9) still loves ballet and is taking online classes 4 days per week.

 We’ve purchased a house next to a beautiful forest in Greenville, South Carolina and are currently in the process of furnishing it.
 We’re enjoying learning about design and practicing creating functional and beautiful spaces for our family to enjoy together.

 For the past several months, we have also had some dear friends living in our basement while they’re building a house nearby, which has given us plenty of social opportunity during this time of social distancing.

 Having taken on so many new projects over the years, and focusing so much on maximizing my productivity and creative output, it’s interesting to be entering a phase of consolidation and integration, creating space for us to simply be and feel into.
 We don’t know what might emerge from this in the future, if anything, but it feels good to be saying “no” to most new opportunities now, and just observing what makes us come alive in smaller ways.